wistia/wistia-open-docs/_posts/embed-options.md

 buttonBackground   | string    | The hex color of the button.
 Defaults to the player color. errorColor         | string    | The hex color of the error text that can displayed.
-Yellow by default. emailExampleText   | string    | The text that is displayed when the email input field is empty. firstExampleText   | string    | The text that is displayed when the first name input field is empty.
-Only applicable when `askName` is `true`. lastExampleText    | string    | The text that is displayed when the last name input field is empty.
+Yellow by default. emailExampleText   | string    | The text that is displayed when the email input field is empty. firstNameExampleText | string    | The text that is displayed when the first name input field is empty.
+Only applicable when `askName` is `true`. lastNameExampleText | string    | The text that is displayed when the last name input field is empty.
 Only applicable when `askName` is `true`. sectionIndex       | integer   | Only applies to playlists.
 Used in conjunction with `videoIndex` option to determine which video to begin gating.
 Defaults to 0. style              | object    | The styles to be applied to the root turnstile element. time               | string    | The point in the video when Turnstile displays.
 A value of "before" shows Turnstile before the video starts. "end" shows it at the end.
 You can also supply a time in seconds (e.g. 130) and it will appear when the viewer reaches that point in the video (or tries to skip past that point).